silicon-beach-hackercast/silicon-beach-hackercast.github.com/_posts/2012-02-12-episode-1-first-podcast.md

 {{ page.title }}
 ================

 We are Andrew Cholakian and Daniel Greenfeld, two developer/entrepreneurs who live and work in the Los Angeles area.
+This is our podcast.

+**Quote of the Week**

+> "...your Python addled brain..."

 **Topics of Discussion**